Biohacking packages... In your Driveway!!

 Brain entrainment offers a non-invasive way to influence mental states and cognitive functions, and it has been explored for various therapeutic and enhancement purposes.

-The air we breathe contains about 21% oxygen, which our lungs absorb and distribute to our cells via the bloodstream.
-Oxygen therapy increases the concentration of oxygen in the lungs and blood, helping to deliver more oxygen to tissues when the body cannot do so efficiently on its own.
+The air we breathe contains oxygen, which our body uses to produce energy.
+Oxygen therapy increases the amount of oxygen in the lungs and blood, helping deliver more to tissues, especially when the body can’t do it efficiently.

 Types of Oxygen Therapy: